David Sibbald

 Was the voice behind the video and viral advert for Hall's Haggis, the world's largest producer of Haggis.

-Has compiled and published a History of the Glasgow Haggis Club.
+Compiled and published a History of the Glasgow Haggis Club.

 Return to Top of Page